996icu/996.ICU/README.md

 I18n
 ---
 I18n support is ongoing.
-If you would like to help in advance, you can add translations or just write something down in other languages in separate files.
+If you would like to contribute more, you can add translations or just write something down in other languages in separate files.
 The key is increasing our voices.